-The Burrnesha Archive is a record of three surviving Burrnesha I interviewed in March 2016.
-It takes the form of a 200-page novel that acts as an archive of both these three individuals’ collective memories, and also their implicit connection to the complicated recent history of Albania.
-These memories are narrated through text and photography using the outward appearance of a recognizable novel structure.
-Yet this “photo-textual” novel reveals itself to the reader a chaotic and highly fragmented narrative that explores the intricate, interconnected and unstable nature of trying to communicate memory.
+The Burrnesha Archive is a record of three surviving Burrnesha I worked with.
+It takes the form of a 200-page novel and short film that acts as an archive of both these three individuals’ collective memories, and also their implicit connection to the complex recent history of Albania.
+Memories are narrated through text and photography using the outward appearance of a recognizable novel structure.
+Yet this “photo-textual” novel reveals itself to the reader a chaotic and highly fragmented narrative that explores the intricate, interconnected and unstable nature of trying to communicate traumatic memory.

 Awarded the Frøken Marie Månssons Travel Grant, Copenhagen 2016.

 In Development: documentary with Chloe White / Whalebone Films.